Reading Food Labels!

 Artificial Trans fats can be formed when oil goes through a process called hydrogenation, which hardens the oil.
 This type of fat, known as hydrogenated fat, can be used for frying or as an ingredient in processed foods.
 Much smaller amounts of artificial trans fats can also be made when oils are refined to make them fit to eat.
 Artificial Trans fats can be found in some processed foods such as biscuits and cakes where they are sometimes used to help give products a longer shelf life.
+Please also be aware of using products with Palm Oil.
+The industry is linked to major issues such as deforestation, habitat degradation, climate change, animal cruelty and indigenous rights abuses in the countries where it is produced, as the land and forests must be cleared for the development of the oil palm plantations.

 The colourful bins with an array of wholegrains such as short grain brown rice, wild rice, millet, quinoa, in golden and in red, buckwheat, and so many more are the mainstay of my diet.
 They provide me with long lasting energy every day and don’t mess with my blood sugar, so make sure to stock up on these amazing grains.